Stocks on worst run in 18-months amid global COVID-19 surge

 Asia had seen Japan's Nikkei (.N225) and Hong Kong's Hang Seng drop 1.3% overnight too.
 Cases hit an 11-month high at the weekend in Singapore.
 Thailand had its highest single-day increase since the pandemic began and Sydney's construction workers were told to down tools after cases rose there as well.

-Wall Street futures were down 0.5% although it was good news for those holding safe-haven government bonds or the dollar, which climbed to a more than 3-month high. /FRX
+Wall Street futures down nearly 1% although it was good news for those holding safe-haven government bonds or the dollar, which climbed to a more than three-month high. /FRX

 Natwest's Global Head of Desk Strategy, John Briggs, said the chances of broader lockdowns being needed again were growing and also China's economy was slowing, meaning a recent surge in commodity prices could be peaking although oil is now expensive enough to be a weight on many economies.

-He said that if COVID-19 cases rise again, factors to consider include which countries have the highest vaccination rates, what their appetite for social restrictions is and also what their fiscal appetite is.
+He said that if COVID-19 cases rise again, factors to consider included which countries have the highest vaccination rates, their appetite for social restrictions and their fiscal appetite.

+In Europe's stock markets, COVID angst saw travel and leisure stocks (.FTNMX405010) fall to their lowest level of the year.
+Shares of cruiseship operator Carnival (CCL.L), airlines easyJet (EZJ.L) and British Airways-owner IAG (ICAG.L), and the UK's Restaurant Group (RTN.L) and Cineworld cinema chain (CINE.L) all fell between 5% and 6%.

-China's supersized tech trio Baidu, Alibaba and Tencent sank 3% or more after a Shanghai court at the weekend posted a list of "typical unfair competition cases" involving the companies.
+It wasn't just COVID crushing the mood either.
+China's supersized tech trio Baidu, Alibaba and Tencent had sank 2.5% - 3% overnight after a Shanghai court at the weekend posted a list of "typical unfair competition cases".

 PERMANENTLY CHANGED?